Learning When to Translate for Streaming Speech: Experiments

 \subsection{Model and Experimental Configuration}

-\textbf{Model Configuration}~ For audio input, the Wav2Vec2 Module follows the base\footnote{\url{https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt}} configuration in ~\citet{baevski2020wav2vec}.
-It uses parameters self-supervised pretrained on LibriSpeech audio data only.
+\textbf{Model Configuration}~ For audio input, the Wav2Vec2 module follows the base\footnote{\url{https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt}} configuration in ~\citet{baevski2020wav2vec}.
+It uses parameters self-supervised pre-trained on LibriSpeech audio data only.
 The subsequently shared Transformer module has a hidden dimension of 768 and 4 attention heads.
 The encoder is 8 layers, and the decoder is 6 layers.
+We use the simplified version of the Continuous IF implementation ~\cite{yi2021efficiently} for MSM module, which introduces no additional parameters except for a fully connected layer.

 \textbf{Experimental Configuration}~ We use an Adam optimizer with $\beta_1=0.9, \beta_2=0.98$, and 4k warm-up updates.
 We set the maximum training batch of the waveform audio token to be 3.2 million.
 We apply an inverse square root schedule algorithm for the learning rate.
-We average 10 consecutive checkpoints around the one of the best dev loss, and adopt a beam size of 5.
-We implement our models in Fairseq\cite{ott2019fairseq}.
+We average 10 consecutive checkpoints around the one with the best dev loss and adopt a beam size of 5.
+We implement our models in Fairseq~\cite{ott2019fairseq}.